Application in brief

 If you click on the chain button in multiple modules and change between your accounts in one of the modules, it will automatically change the account in the linked modules as well.

 To configure the EXANTE trading platform, open the 'Settings' menu.
-It is located in the top right corner of the application, on the top toolbar:
+It is located in the bottom left corner of the application, in the toolbar:

 General tab allows you to choose the language of the platform.